-Participant weight must be measured at the Screening Visit physical exam and additionally when clinically indicated.
+Participant weight must be measured at the Screening and Enrollment and additionally when clinically indicated.
 Weight should be measured in kilograms and can be reported up to one decimal.
 Scales should be calibrated at least twice per year, and more frequently if required per local practice standards.